vigneshgit2005/Employee_Salary_Prediction_By_Machine_Learning/README.md

 ## License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open-source and available under the [Apache License](http://www.apache.org/licenses/).
 (You can create a LICENSE file in your repository with the MIT license text if you don't have one).

 ---
 *Created with ❤️ by Vignesh*